IFI Luminaries are a prestigious group of respected individuals who are passionate in their support of film and proud to champion the work of the IFI.

 Luminaries public endorsement of the IFI will champion our valuable contribution to the preservation of Ireland’s cultural, social and political moving image heritage, both historical and contemporary, and will help encourage wider public support for our ongoing access and preservation projects.

-For further information, or if you are a US Tax Payer and would like details on how to make a tax-efficient donation via American Friends of the Arts in Ireland (AFAI), a Section 501(c)(3) tax-exempt public charity, please contact the Head of Development & Fundraising, Jessica Hilliard firstname.lastname@example.org
+For further information, or if you are a US Tax Payer and would like details on how to make a tax-efficient donation via American Friends of the Arts in Ireland (AFAI), a Section 501(c)(3) tax-exempt public charity, please reach out to firstname.lastname@example.org

 We would like to thank our current Luminaries for their support: